John D. Works: Biography

 Works was born in Ohio County, Indiana, and attended public schools there.
 During the American Civil War, he served as a member of the 10th Regiment of the Indiana Cavalry.
 Once discharged, he returned home, read law and in 1868 was admitted to the Indiana bar.
 In November 1878, he was elected as a representative in the Indiana General Assembly, serving during the 1879 term.
 In June 1883, he published a book of practice, pleading and forms to match the revised code of Indiana.

 In 1883, Works's poor health forced a move to San Diego, California, where he became active in the Republican Party, and rose in California politics.
 In September 1886, he ran on the Republican ticket, and prior to the election was appointed by Governor Robert Waterman as a judge of the San Diego County Superior Court.
 In September 1887, he resigned to return to private practice, and Governor Waterman appointed Edwin Parker to fill the vacant seat.

 In 1888, Governor Waterman appointed Works as an associate justice of the California Supreme Court to fill a vacancy after the resignation of Elisha W. McKinstry.
 In August 1888, the Republican Party nominated Works and he was elected to the remaining portion of McKinstry's term ending January 5, 1891.
 In 1891, after stepping down from the bench, Works became president of the San Diego Sun company, and then returned to private practice with his son in the firm of Works & Works in San Diego.

 In January 1896, Works moved to Los Angeles, California.
-On December 7, 1909, he was elected as a council member of the Los Angeles City Council, and chosen as its president, but he resigned shortly after on March 22, 1910.
+In 1903, Works served as President of the Los Angeles County Bar Association.
+On December 7, 1909, he was elected as a member of the Los Angeles City Council, and chosen as its president, but he resigned shortly after on March 22, 1910.

 In 1911, Works was elected to the U.S. Senate, where he served on the committee on Expenditures in the War Department (Sixty-second United States Congress) and the Committee on Fisheries.
 In February 1917, he and other Progressive Senators, under the moniker "twelve willful men," blocked by filibuster legislation empowering President Woodrow Wilson to arm merchant vessels prior to the United States entering World War I.

+Works did not seek renomination to his Senate seat in 1916.
+The Seventeenth Amendment to the U.S. Constitution, providing for U.S. senators to be elected by the people instead of state legislatures, had been adopted in 1913 but allowed senators serving at the time to finish their terms.
+Works was the last U.S. senator from California to be elected by the Legislature.

-After retiring from the Senate he wrote two books: (1919) Duty to Man: A Study of Social Conditions and How They May Be Improved and (1922) What's Wrong With the World?
+After retiring from the Senate he wrote two books: Duty to Man: A Study of Social Conditions and How They May Be Improved (1919) and What's Wrong With the World?
+(1922).

 On June 6, 1928, he died in Los Angeles and his ashes were placed in Inglewood Park Cemetery.